SaraR-1/Immigration/README.md

 ![alt text](https://github.com/SaraR-1/Immigration/blob/master/Plots/zone_abs_growth.png)

 ![alt text](https://github.com/SaraR-1/Immigration/blob/master/Plots/zone_prev_growth.png)

+Even if the growth rate is significantly decreasing, the immigration is still an increasing phenomenon.
+The growth change starts in 2014.
+In the same year (07/10/2014) there was the first agreement between the Government, the Regions and local authorities on a national level to face the flow of foreign-born population.

+Around 2011 there is an important decreasing.
+It may due to the fact that the data before 2011 is a statistical estimation, while from 2011 is an actual continuos observation.
+Thus, ISTAT may have overestimaded the phenomenon.

 ## Regions Distribution Plots
 Same distributions computed for the zones will be analyzed for the Italian regions.
 Here, instead of Trentino-Alto Adige, Trentino and South Tyrol are considered.